jazzfan2/text2troff/README.md

 text2troff is a bash script that uses a combination of awk and sed filters to convert a flat text-file into TROFF text format, by inserting TROFF request and `ms' macro commands.
-The result is sent to standard output, and can be processed further with available `troff' tools with `ms' macro package, preferrably GNU groff_ms(7), to produce typeset PostScript-, PDF-, HTML- or terminal (`nroff') output.
+The result is sent to standard output, and can be processed further with available 'troff' tools with `ms' macro package, preferrably GNU groff_ms(7), to produce typeset PostScript-, PDF-, HTML- or terminal (`nroff') output.
 As an alternative to processing a text-file, text2troff can also read (text) input from a pipe.